spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202204.0/catalog/products/managing-products/managing-products.md

 {% endinfo_block %}

 **Tips & tricks**
-<br>If at some point in time you want to hide the product variant from your customers, you just deactivate it using the same procedure described above.
+<br>If you want to hide the product variant from your customers, you deactivate it using the same procedure as for activating the product.
 This deactivates only the product variant.
 The abstract product is active until at least one its variant is active.

 ## Viewing products

-If you need to review the product details without actually editing them, do the following:
+To view the product details without actually editing them, do the following:

 1. In the _Actions_ column of the abstract product you want to view, click **View**.
 2. On the *View Product* page, you can navigate to the view product variant, initiate the editing flow for it, or manage its attributes.